PerMedCoE/drug-synergies-workflow/README.md

 4. Execute `./launch.sh`

 This command will launch a job into the job queuing system (SLURM) requesting 2 nodes (one node acting half master and half worker, and other full worker node) for 20 minutes, and is prepared to use the singularity images that are already deployed in MN4 (located into the `PERMEDCOE_IMAGES` environment variable).
-It uses the assets located into the `PERMEDCOE_ASSETS` environment variable and dataset located into `../../Resources/data` folder.
+It uses the dataset located into `../../Resources/data` folder.

 > :warning: **TIP**: If you want to run the workflow with a different dataset, please edit the `launch.sh` script and define the appropriate dataset path.